All

 Print

 The ascension of humans or beings into the heavens is a common theme among many mythologies and religions all over the world.
-Even though most people recognize the well-known ascension of Jesus, and the other examples of the Old Testament, it is surprising how many more have been described as ascending towards their ‘Gods’.
+Even though most people recognize the well-known ascension of Jesus, and the other examples of the Old Testament, it is surprising how many more have been described as ascending towards their ‘gods’.
 In this account, the word ‘ascension’ refers to entering the realm of the god(s), whether temporarily or permanently.
-Let’s have a look at the most famous ones.
+Here we will look at the most famous examples.

 Hercules – Greek Mythology

-Hercules, son of God Zeus and Princess Alcmene, who was also the wife of the King of Thebes, Amphitryon, was one of the most famous ancient Greek Demi-Gods.
-He was worshipped in many temples throughout Greece and Italy in ancient times and is well known for his 12 Labours assigned to him by Eurystheus, King of the Mycenaean stronghold of Tiryns – as ordered by Zeus’ wife, Goddess Hera, who wanted Hercules dead.
+Hercules, son of Greek god Zeus and Princess Alcmene, who was also the wife of the King of Thebes, Amphitryon, was one of the most famous ancient Greek Demi-Gods.
+He was worshipped in many temples throughout Greece and Italy in ancient times and is well known for his 12 Labors assigned to him by Eurystheus, King of the Mycenaean stronghold of Tiryns – as ordered by Zeus’ wife, goddess Hera, who wanted Hercules dead.

 In one of Hercules’ adventures, Hercules killed the centaur Nessus for trying to assault his wife Deianira.
 But just before he died, Nessus set up his revenge by telling Deianira that his blood could be used as a love potion, when in reality it was poisonous and deadly.

 Deianira, believing the blood would deepen her love with Hercules, made him clothing from the blood of Nessus.
-When Hercules put on the clothing, his flesh began to burn as a result of the poisonous blood of Nessus.
-Knowing that his death was approaching, he asked to be taken to the highest peak of the mount Oiti to be burnt in a fire to escape his torture.
+When Hercules put on the clothing, his flesh began to burn because of the poisonous blood of Nessus.
+Knowing that his death was approaching, he asked to be taken to the highest peak of the mount Oiti to be burned in a fire to escape his torture.

 Adapa – Sumerian Mythology